RLuckom/raphaelluckom.com/hugo_site/content/posts/internet_history_000.md

 He describes his project as a _documentation system_--a way for scientists to organize and share research notes and user manuals for the tools of high-energy physics.
 The [document](https://www.w3.org/Protocols/HTTP/AsImplemented.html) describing the original HTTP implementation weighs in at 656 _words_.
-What it describes is a _protocol_--a structured way for computers to interact so that they can understand each other.
+What it contains is a _protocol_--a structured way for computers to interact so that they can understand each other.
 This protocol centers around two concepts: _request_ and _response_.
 One computer, the _client_, sends a small piece of text called a _request_ to another, the _server_.
 The server then builds a _response_ and sends it back[^4].

 There's something curious about the 1991 protocol document.
-It says that every request must include the word `GET` followed by the document address.
+It says that every request must begin with the word `GET` followed by the document address.
 We would now refer to this type of request as a GET request, and it's the type of request that a browser makes when it's trying to, well, _get_ something, like a web page.
 There are other types of requests as well: a POST request is for when you want to make a new thing, like when you submit a tweet.